atsed/UIRefreshKit/README.md

 #### Automatic Pagination
 ![Pagination Animation](./Images/Pagination.gif)

 To add `Automatic Pagination` to your screen, you need to set the `paginationRefresh` value for your table/collection.
-You can use `RefreshControl` for this or create your own (link to Creating a Custom RefreshControl):
+You can use `RefreshControl` for this or [create your own](#creating-a-custom-refreshcontrol):
 ```swift
 collection_name.paginationRefresh = RefreshControl()
 ```